Silver surfperch: Range

+Silver surfperch occur from Rio San Vicente, Northern Baja California, to Schooner Cove, near Tofino, Vancouver Island, in Southern British Columbia, but are more common in their northern regions.

+Biology and ecology

-Silver surfperch occur from Rio San Vicente, Baja California, to Schooner Cove, near Tofino, Vancouver Island, British Columbia.
-These small surfperch primarily frequent the sandy surf zone although they are also caught among shallow rocks from piers, and in bays.
+The diet of silver surfperch includes shrimp, small crustaceans like sand crabs, amphipods and algae, as well as small fish.
+These small surfperch primarily frequent the sandy surf zone although they are also found near shallow rocks, piers, and in bays.
+They are found at depths from the surface to 110 m.
+They often school with other species of surfperch.

-Natural history

-The diet of Silver surfperch includes shrimp, crustaceans, amphipods and algae.
 As with all surfperch, the young are born alive and are relatively large.
 Mating occurs during the fall and early winter months.
 The male approaches the female from below; both swim with vents close for 2 or 3 seconds, then separate and repeat the process.
-Three to 16 young are born the following spring and summer.
+Three to 17 young are born the following spring and summer.
+The silver surfperch is reported to live up to 7 years.
+Males are typically smaller and grow slower than females.